 Free Global Ukrainian Education Program: Designs for Hope

-Many schools, education departments, and organizations around the world are doing an important part in welcoming students displaced by the conflict in Ukraine into their communities.
-However, many of these groups are finding it difficult to provide high-quality educational resources that are age-appropriate, culturally and emotionally sensitive, and engaging.
+Many schools, education departments, and organizations around the world have done an important part in welcoming students displaced by the conflict in Ukraine into their communities.
+However, many of these groups have found it difficult to provide high-quality educational resources that are age-appropriate, culturally and emotionally sensitive, and engaging.

-Through the generous support of Antanas Guoga Foundation, and in collaboration with education companies Makers Empire and Coherent Educational Solutions (CES), all school-aged Ukrainian children worldwide, whether displaced from or still living in Ukraine, will receive FREE educational content through the Makers Empire platform.
+Through the generous support of Antanas Guoga Foundation, and in collaboration with education companies, Makers Empire and Coherent Educational Solutions (CES), all school-aged Ukrainian children worldwide, whether displaced from or still living in Ukraine, can receive FREE educational content through the Makers Empire platform. .

 Building Resilience and Community Despite Displacement